 Ideas and analysis are valuable, but Carnegie’s business is improving policies, decisionmaking, and real-world outcomes.
 Excellence in scholarship and responsiveness to changing global circumstances define our work, and we are committed to making a concrete difference in the world.

-The Carnegie Endowment gratefully acknowledges support from the Charles Stewart Mott Foundation, the Ford Foundation, the Australian Department of Foreign Affairs and Trade, and the United Kingdom Department for International Development.
+The Carnegie Endowment gratefully acknowledges support from the Charles Stewart Mott Foundation, the Ford Foundation, the Australian Department of Foreign Affairs and Trade, and the United Kingdom Foreign, Commonwealth and Development Office.